stellar/go/README.md

 <a href="https://goreportcard.com/report/github.com/stellar/go"><img alt="Go Report Card" src="https://goreportcard.com/badge/github.com/stellar/go" /></a>
 </p>

-This repo is the home for all of the public Go code produced by SDF.
+This repo is the home for all of the public Go code produced by [SDF].
 In addition to various tools and services, this repository is the SDK from which you may develop your own applications that integrate with the stellar network.

 ## Package Index